 Happiness and skill-set of their employees are the two crucial factors which drive any company to pursue their goals.
 Thanks to AI and its increasing penetration into the HR sector, companies are now enabled with intelligent tools to help them hire the right candidates and track the happiness level of their employees.

 Today, almost all organizations, big or small have an internal employee management system in a place accessible through the intranet.
-All aspects of an employee – from their ratings, pay-slips, feedbacks, project allocations, daily office time logs, performance appraisals, leave management, etc are managed by such systems or a combination of two or more such systems.
+All aspects of an employee – from their ratings, pay-slips, feedbacks, project allocations, time-tracking, performance appraisals, leave management, etc are managed by such systems or a combination of two or more such systems.
 These systems generate tons of data which are mostly not utilized properly.
 The data from this management system, when fed to a system of AI in human resource management, can generate intelligent insights which can help to improve the operational efficiency of the organization.
 The possibilities are endless, ranging from sentimental analysis of employee’s feedback to real-time video analytics to learn the employee behavior.

 Gathering data on the level of employee engagement, performance information and a clear understanding of the reasons for employee turnover, AI will be able to come up with indicators of employees who will succeed in the organisation and of those who tend to leave a job position thereby helps the department to take necessary steps based on that.